 Assets in the Form of Machinery

 The world is full of valuable assets in the form of machinery that consume and emit carbon dioxide.
 A good example is combustion engine vehicles and coal power stations.
-Combustion engines have a lifetime of 10-15 years, while coal power stations have a lifetime of 40 years.
+Combustion engines have 10-15 years, while coal power stations have a lifetime of 40 years.
 Firms would be reluctant to retire such assets unless new renewable energy replacements are accessible at efficient costs.

-Oil-dependent economies will definitely feel the impact of the renewable energy transition.
+Oil-dependent economies will feel the impact of the renewable energy transition.
 Such a global move will affect fossil-fuel-producing and -consuming countries, shifting their production and consumption plans.
 These Economies need to reform to become less dependent on fossil fuel extraction and sale.
 They should instead exploit their comparative advantage and shift the game towards increasing the renewable energy market share.
 Saudi Arabia has taken a massive step in this direction by constructing a $5 Billion Green Hydrogen production facility (Bloomberg).
 The plant is projected to produce 650 tons of Green Hydrogen.
-This output would dwarf that of a similar plant in Quebec producing an estimated 9 tons of Green Hydrogen per day.
+This output would dwarf that of a similar plant in Quebec, making an estimated 9 tons of Green Hydrogen per day.